jcandas/Multilevel-Change-Detection/README.md

 Please cite this manuscript if you use this code for your research.

-Note that in this code I use several other matlab code from various authors.
+Note that in this code I use several other matlab packages from various authors.
 I am thankful for the "Space Partitioning Trees" matlab code provided by Nakul Verma

 http://cseweb.ucsd.edu/~naverma/SpatialTrees/index.html